ClevelandIII/Cosmetology/SDLCTwo.md

 5/18/2022

-- Cleveland: added sort to teacher, working on sort for index
+- Cleveland: added sort to teacher, working on sort for index, no netlify yet because it wont build, looking into it tommorow

 - Abdi: password additions, may not be done in time.